Eskdalemuir Observatory celebrates world status with neighbours18/07/2019 By BGS Press

 The Eskdalemuir Observatory, a centre for geophysical and meteorological measurement that has been collecting data for over 100 years, has now received special status from the World Meteorological Organisation (WMO).

-Long-term measurements collected by the British Geological Survey (BGS) and the Met Office help form the base on which weather forecasting and climate science are built and the observatory has been honoured with Centennial Observing Station status.
+Long-term measurements collected by BGS and the Met Office help form the base on which weather forecasting and climate science are built and the observatory has been honoured with Centennial Observing Station status.

 The WMO only issues the status to nominated stations that have provided long-term, high-quality climate records.
 These records help inform current and future generations about climate variability and trends and this new status will go some way to ensure the long-term sustainability of these measurements.